Esubalew-github/PharmaPartnersAssessment/README.md

 I also create a controller that provides APIs for creating, retrieving, updating, deleting and finding Currency.
 The CurrencyController [controller/CurrencyController.java] is a RestController which has request mapping methods for RESTful requests such as: getAllCurrencies, createCurrency, updateCurrency, deleteCurrency, findByTicker, findByName and so on.
 I also use the following anotation for the class.

-- @CrossOrigin which is for configuring allowed origins.

 - @RestController annotation which used to define a controller and to indicate that the return value of the methods should be be bound to the web response body.

 - @RequestMapping("/api") which declares that all APIs’ url in the controller will start with /api.